-- to protect the waters of the State from adverse impacts of urban stormwater runoff, - to provide design guidance on the most effective planning techniques, and nonstructural and structural BMPs for development sites, and - to improve the quality of BMPs that are constructed in the State, specifically with regard to performance, longevity, safety, ease of maintenance, community acceptance and environmental benefit.
+- to protect the waters of the State from adverse impacts of urban stormwater runoff, - to provide design guidance on the most effective structural and non-structural BMPs for development sites, and - to improve the quality of BMPs that are constructed in the State, specifically with regard to performance, longevity, safety, ease of maintenance, community acceptance and environmental benefit.

 The BMPs and the required design criteria below represent conventional stormwater management technology for controlling runoff from new development projects.
-Based upon current available research, the Maryland Department of the Environment, Water Management

-Administration (MDE/WMA) has evaluated each BMP group and the associated design variants and has developed standards for each so that all perform similarly.
+Based upon current available research, the Maryland Department of the Environment, Water Management Administration (MDE/WMA) has evaluated each BMP group and the associated design variants and has developed standards for each so that all perform similarly.
 The "General Performance Standards" outlined in this manual (see Section 1.2, page 1.13) specify those criteria that were used to create runoff control options that would perform equally.
 The BMPs contained in this manual are by no means exclusive.
 MDE encourages the development of innovative practices that meet the intent of Maryland's stormwater management law and can perform according to the standards in Section 1.2.
 In the future, should structural or non-structural practices be developed that meet the standards specified below, MDE will approve their use for controlling new development runoff.

 MDE encourages wise, environmentally sensitive site designs to reduce the generation of runoff borne pollution.
 Additionally, Maryland has adopted "Smart Growth" policies that are geared toward concentrating development where it currently exists thereby reducing "suburban sprawl."
 Therefore, redevelopment is encouraged.
 A stormwater management policy for redevelopment is established in the Code of Maryland Regulations (COMAR 26.17.02).
 Additionally, redevelopment is defined in both COMAR and this manual.
+While certainly recommended, the BMPs listed below may not be appropriate for redevelopment areas where site size is constrained and existing infrastructure prevents conventional technology.
+Therefore, redevelopment projects are not required to meet the design standards and performance criteria established in this manual.

-The policy required in COMAR for redevelopment basically specifies a 50% reduction in impervious surface area below existing conditions.
-Because this may be impractical due to site constraints, environmental site design (ESD) practices are to be used to the maximum extent practicable (MEP) to meet the equivalent in water quality control of a 50% decrease in impervious surface area.
-Various alternative BMPs that do not necessarily meet the performance criteria established in this manual may be implemented for redevelopment projects provided that it is demonstrated that impervious area reduction and ESD have been implemented to the MEP.
-These alternative BMPs may also be implemented to satisfy the pretreatment volume requirements established in Chapter 3 below.
+The policy required in COMAR for redevelopment basically specifies a 20% reduction in impervious surface area below existing conditions.
+Because this may be impractical due to site constraints, MDE is requiring the use of BMPs to meet the equivalent in water quality control of a 20% decrease in impervious surface area.
+Therefore, various BMPs that do not necessarily meet the performance criteria established in this manual and cannot be used as stand alone stormwater management facilities may be implemented for redevelopment projects.
+BMPs that cannot be used as stand alone structures may also be implemented to satisfy the pretreatment volume requirements established in Chapter 3 below.
 Individual project designers should contact the appropriate approval authority for the specific practices allowed for redevelopment and pretreatment purposes.